St. John’s Lutheran Church – Stewartville, Minnesota

 - Small groups of members may meet from time to time.
-Social distancing will still be required in whatever space is used and appropriate sanitation needs to completed after the meeting.
+Social distancing is still required in whatever space is used and appropriate sanitation needs to completed after the meeting.

-- We will record the Thursday evening service and post it on our website on Friday.
+- We record the Thursday evening service and post it on our website on Friday.
 Members who wish to stay home can still participate in worship by watching the service online.

 - Members who cannot agree to these measures and will not practice them are asked to stay home and wait for the time when these precautions are eased.

 Underlying medical conditions that may increase the risk of serious COVID-19 for individuals of any age:

 - Blood disorders(e.g., sickle cell disease or on blood thinners).